nhsbsa-KATEB/Dashboard_Olympics_May_2025/README.md

 An R script to extract a year of "Finalised Secondary Care Medicines Data (SCMD) with indicative price" data directly from the NHSBSA Open Data Portal (ODP)

 The time period of the API call can be changed.
-The API all may be adapted to extract other data from the ODP.
+The API call may be adapted to extract other data from the ODP.

 # To use this R script to load data into Power BI